Yaw-Yan: History

 The originator of Yaw-Yan is Napoleon A. Fernandez or "Master Nap", a native of Quezon province, who originally studied Jujutsu.
-The word Yaw-Yan was derived from the last two syllables of Sayaw ng Kamatayan meaning "Dance of Death".
+The name Yaw-Yan is an abbreviation of sayaw ng kamatayan, literally "dance of death" (derived from the last two syllables).

-Fernandez had a background in various martial arts such as Jeet Kune Do, Karate, Eskrima, Aikido, and Judo.
+Fernandez is a martial artist by definition, he reportedly had a background in Jeet Kune Do, Karate, Eskrima, Aikido, and Judo.
 He is said to have modified all the martial art forms that he studied and fused them to create a martial art form that is deadly to opponents and "advantageous to the build of Filipinos".
 Yaw Yan was introduced to the public in 1972.

 It includes elements of striking, takedowns, grappling, stick and knife fighting, and additional kickboxing material.

-It reflected the growing popularity of Kickboxing during the 1970s to 1980s, and from the 1990s to the Mixed martial arts in the Philippines as well as worldwide.
+It reflected the growing popularity of kickboxing during the 1970s to 1980s, and from the 1990s to the mixed martial arts in the Philippines as well as worldwide.

 Training

+Training in Yaw-Yan utilizes drills from Muay Thai and boxing, with heavy emphasis on leg striking, basic combinations, defenses, body conditioning, and footwork.
+So, a beginner usually first undergoes basic boxing drills for punching and basic Muay Thai for leg strikes.
+It is also common for instructors today to incorporate training from grappling focused martial arts, most popularly brazilian jiu-jitsu since mixed martial arts is also a popular combat sport in the Philippines.

 The forearm strikes, elbows, punches, dominating palms, and hand movements are empty-hand translations of the bladed weapons.

-There are 12 "bolo punches" which were patterned from traditional Filipino martial art of eskrima.
+One of the signature strikes of Yaw-Yan are the twelve "bolo punches" (not to be confused with boxing's bolo punch) which are patterned from twelve striking angles of eskrima (specifically, the striking angles from whom Fernandez learned).